nodejs/node/doc/api/packages.md

 [Node.js documentation for this section][].
 The requirements for listing a new condition definition here are that:

-* The definition should be clear and unambigious for all implementers.
+* The definition should be clear and unambiguous for all implementers.
 * The use case for why the condition is needed should be clearly justified.
 * There should exist sufficient existing implementation usage.
 * The condition name should not conflict with another condition definition or